 What about tangerine 🍊?
 Tango 🎶?
 Titanic 🚢?
 Or even satanism?
 Think about other words which could make such a rebus!

 Law of tangents

-The law of tangents describes the relationship between the tangent of two angles of a triangle and the opposite sides lengths.
+The law of tangents describes the relationship between the tangent of two angles of a triangle and the lengths of the opposite sides.
 Specifically, it states that:

 (a - b) / (a + b) = tan(0.5(α - β)) / tan(0.5(α + β))

-- two sides and the angle between them;
+- Two sides and the angle between them; and

 Tangent calculator – example of use